codeblocklab/codeblocklab.github.io/docs/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-# Welcome
+# Skills and Portfolio

-This is my homepage.
+Justr the beginning